Scam warning: Verizon users get texts from own number - NewsBreak

 Scam warning: Verizon users get texts from own number

-TAMPA, Fla. ( WFLA ) – Text messages scams are nothing new, but one that popped up on Verizon phones this week had an interesting twist: They come from the user’s own cell phone number.
+Text message scams are nothing new , but one that popped up on Verizon phones this week had an interesting twist: They come from the user’s own cell phone number.

 Many Verizon customers reported receiving the text messages on Tuesday.
 The messages appeared to be sent from the customer’s own name and number and read, “Free Msg: Your bill is paid for March.
 Thanks, here’s a little gift for you,” with a link.

-A spokesman for Verizon confirmed Wednesday that it was aware of the situation, blaming “bad actors” for the messages.
+A spokesman for Verizon confirmed to KTLA sister station WFLA Wednesday that it was aware of the situation, blaming “bad actors” for the messages.

 While Verizon believes the texts are fraudulent, Young said they do not believe they pose any threat to your cell phone.
 The best thing to do in this situation, he said, is just delete the message.